 When we checked in, we were told that the room is not cleaned daily but, if we gave permission, they would enter the room and make the bed and change the towels daily.

 Included in the room rate was a daily alcoholic drink.
-One could choose from 4 or 5 options, including Sake, wine and beer.
-The receptionist and the chef/bar tender spoke a little English.
+One could choose from 4 or 5 options, including Sake, wine, and beer.

-Directly near the hotel are several small restaurants (bring cash!) a Lawson convenience store and a temple.
+Directly near the hotel are several small restaurants (bring cash!), a Lawson convenience store, and a temple.

 The hotel had free and fast wifi and a quiet and efficient A/C.